aws-controllers-k8s/apigatewayv2-controller/README.md

 Kubernetes Github project.

 ```
-NOTE: Currently APIMapping and DomainName resource are not supported.
+NOTE: Currently only HTTP APIs are supported.
+WebSocket API support will be added soon.
-These resource will be added in future releases.
+For HTTP APIs, DomainName and APIMapping resource support will be added soon.
 ```

 [ack-issues]: https://github.com/aws/aws-controllers-k8s/issues